Buy This 5% Dividend Yield REIT Before It Follows Peers

 - New guidance for 2017: $11.17 to $11.22

-The trailing twelve-month FFO payout ratio is 65%:
+The trailing-twelve-month FFO payout ratio is 65%:

 The FFO payout ratio “includes a charge for loss on extinguishment of debt of $0.38 per share and $0.36 per share in the fourth quarter of 2016 and the second quarter of 2017, respectively.”
-If we were using AFFO, which strips out the nonrecurring loss, the coverage ratio would be even better.
+If we were using AFFO, which strips out the non-recurring loss, the coverage ratio would be even better.

 What does SPG do with a strong payout ratio?
 Simon Property Group raised the dividend to $1.85 per share.
 That comes out to a 12.1% increase year over year.